 The key idea behind the morphogen hypothesis is that certain genes can be "switched on" or "off" depending on the concentration of morphogen input that the cell is exposed to.
 This input concentration is dependent on where the cell is relative to the morphogen source.
-However, recent work has revealed that 'temporal' or by biological systems - i.e. when the signal is received and interpreted.
-For example, how long a cell is exposed to a particular morphogen, or whether in the sequence of developmental events, can play a role in cell fate determination.
+However, recent work has revealed that 'temporal' or time-based information is also utilised by biological systems - i.e. when the signal is received and interpreted.
+For example, how long a cell is exposed to a particular morphogen, or whether the signal is detected at a specific time in the sequence of developmental events, can play a role in cell fate determination.